Table of Contents

 How Does LAWFF Conserve Wildlife and Fisheries Resources?

 The LAWFF works to develop and improve the Louisiana Department of Wildlife and Fisheries’ youth recruitment, environmental education & training, and habitat conservation efforts.
-One program, the Louisiana Black Bear Program, has protected and restored more than 750,000 acres of black bear habitat since 1992.
+One program, the Louisiana Black Bear Program, has protected and restored more than 750,000 acres of the black bear habitat since 1992.
 Consequently, the number of bears has been on the rise, and a new sub-population has been established.

 Cajun Encounters - A Louisiana Wildlife & Fisheries Foundation Partner